foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_fully_con.rst

  -  :math:`b_{i}` *– bias for* :math:`i_{\text{th}}` *neuron*

 Optionally, saturating ReLU activation function can be applied to the result of the calculations during the function’s execution.
-For more info on supported ReLU types see :ref:`relu_prot`.
+For more info on supported ReLU types, see :ref:`relu_prot`.

 Functions which implement fully connected kernels have the following prototype: